-The Cooks River Alliance will begin a scoping study for the first Cooks River Catchment Coastal Management Plan from early 2018 thanks to funding from the NSW Government.
+The Cooks River Alliance will begin a scoping study for the first Cooks River Catchment Coastal Management Program from early 2018 thanks to funding from the NSW Government.

 The management of the Cooks River catchment is currently fragmented across eight councils, private entities and corporations, utility/resource providers, and multiple state government agencies.